yannicksongmy/satellite-images-segmentation-using-unet/README.md

 ![The top 3 images with the most uniform class distribution](sample_results/bottom_3_visualisation.svg)

-Due to the variety of land cover types and the density of annotations, this dataset is more challenging than many of its predecessors.
+Due to size contraints, the dataset is not included in the repository.
 For more information, you can refer to the original [paper](https://arxiv.org/abs/1805.06561).

 ## Model
 In this project, we _fine-tuned_ a **U-Net** with a **ResNet18** encoder pretained on **ImageNet dataset**.